OpenDive/SuiKit/README.md

 ## License

 SuiKit is released under the MIT license.
+As well, SuiKit utilizes some code from the [web3swift package](https://github.com/web3swift-team/web3swift/) that enables functionality for SECP256K1 and BIP32 derivations.
+That following code is under the Apache 2.0 license.